Best Christmas Markets in Munich, Germany – Top Guide 2025

 Wittelsbacher Platz, Briennerstrasse 6-10

-The Tollwood Winter Festival in Munich celebrates culture, arts, and environmental consciousness, offering a unique alternative to the traditional Christmas market scene.
+The Tollwood Winter Festival in Munich is a celebration of culture, arts, and sustainability.
+It offers a unique alternative to the usual Christmas market scene.

-November 23 – December 23, 2024.
+November 25 to December 23, 2025.
 After the 23rd, the festival concludes with a traditional New Year’s Eve Party on December 31st.

 Daily 11.00 am – 9.00 pm